mintedreward/heartmail/sbw-specs/sbw-8-template-enforcement.md

 ## Disclaimer
 * The following format needs proper discussion and technical details solidified.
 Proposed format is used solely for the purposes of opening discussion.

-## Proposed Extension to SBW17
+## Proposed Extension to SBW 7
 * Our "packet" structure becomes:
 	* Header | Enforcement Mechanism | Data
 * Where "Enforcement Mechanism" takes the form (using opcodes):
 	* Get Transaction Template Identifier From Header | Get Input's Locking Script From Preimage | Strip Data From Locking Script | Hash Template | OP_EQUALVERIFY | OP_PUSH_TX
 		* OP_PUSH_TX is used to ensure that we are working in the current transaction

 ## Discussion Items

-* Similar to SBW17, we should discuss where this goes in our "packet" structure
+* Similar to SBW 7, we should discuss where this goes in our "packet" structure
 * "Enforcement Mechanism" will have variable size, so we should define size either in the header or in this structure